SvenTiigi/SwiftPlaygroundsCLI/README.md

 <br/>

 <p align="center">
-SwiftPlaygroundsCLI enables you to easily generate Swift Playgrounds from your command line 👨‍💻<br/>
+SwiftPlaygroundsCLI enables you to easily generate<br/>Swift Playgrounds from your command line 👨‍💻<br/>
 </p>

 ## Features